 Approval Rates and Initial Payment Rates.
-The approval rates for Medicare Advantage and Medicare Part D prescription drug plans we sold in the first half of 2017 were consistent with the approval rates in the first half of 2016, while the approval rates for Medicare Supplement plans we sold in the first half of 2017 improved compared to approval rates in the first half of 2016.
-The initial payment rates on Medicare Advantage plans we sold during the first quarter of 2017 improved compared to initial payment rates on Medicare Advantage health insurance we sold during the first quarter of 2016, while the initial payment rates on Medicare Part D prescription drug and Medicare Supplement plans we sold during the first quarter of 2017.
-Were consistent with the initial payment rates on Medicare Part D prescription drug and Medicare Supplement plans we sold during the first quarter of 2017.
-Were consistent with the initial payment rates on Medicare Part D prescription drug and Medicare Supplement plans we sold during the first quarter of 2017.
-As a result of the health care reform prohibition on using pre-existing health conditions as a reason to deny health insurance applications, we have experienced higher approval rates on individual and family health insurance in the first half of 2017 are consistent with the approval rates in the first half of 2016.
-However, the initial payment rates on individual and family health insurance we sold during the first quarter of 2017 has declined compared to initial payment rates on individual and family health insurance we sold during the first quarter of 2017 are consistent with the approval rates in the first half of 2016.
-However, the initial payment rates on individual and family health insurance we sold during the first quarter of 2017 has declined compared to initial payment rates on individual and family health insurance we sold during the first quarter of 2017 has declined compared to initial payment rates on individual and family health insurance we sold during the first
+The approval rates for Medicare Advantage, Medicare Supplement and Medicare Part D prescription drug plans we sold in the first nine months of 2017 were higher than the approval rates in the first nine months of 2016.
+In addition, the initial payment rates for Medicare Advantage, Medicare Supplement and Medicare Part D prescription drug plans we sold during the first half of 2017 were higher than the initial payment rates in the first half of 2016.
+We currently do not have sufficient data to assess the initial payment rates on Medicare-related health insurance we sold during the third quarter of 2017.
+As a result of the health care reform prohibition on using pre-existing health conditions as a reason to deny health insurance applications, we have experienced higher approval rates on individual and family plan applications submitted during the open enrollment periods compared to periods before health care reform implementation.
+Individual and family health insurance approval rates have historically been lower outside of the open enrollment period than for applications submitted during the open enrollment period.
+The approval rates for individual and family health insurance plans we sold in the first nine months of 2017 are consistent with the approval rates in the first nine months of 2016.
+However, the initial payment rates on individual and family health insurance we sold during the first half of 2016.
+We currently do not have sufficient data to assess the initial payment rates on individual and family health insurance we sold during the third quarter of 2017.

 Commission Rates.
-The average commission dollars per-member-per-month that we receive for new health insurance plan members varies based upon a number of factors, including the ratio of policies that we sold for which we receive per member-per-month commissions compared to percentage-of-premium commissions, the premiums on the policies we sold, the mix of our members by health insurance carrier and the commission rates we receive from each carrier.
+The average commission dollars per-member-per-month that we receive for new health insurance plan members varies based upon a number of factors, including the ratio of plans that we sold for which we receive per member-per-month commissions compared to percentage-of-premium commissions, the premiums on the policies we sold, the mix of our members by health insurance carrier and the commission rates we receive from each carrier.
 Additionally, commission rates may vary by carrier, by geography and by the type of plan purchased by a member.